At a Glance

 - Company: A leading UK financial planning firm with a strong track record since 2004.

-- Benefits: Enjoy a £29,200 salary, 25 days holiday, private medical insurance, and full support for your Paraplanning exams.
+- Benefits: Enjoy a £29,200 salary, 25 days holiday, private medical insurance, and full exam support.

-- Why this job: Kickstart your career in finance with hands-on training, a supportive culture, and clear progression opportunities.
+- Why this job: Kickstart your career in finance with hands-on training and a supportive culture focused on growth.

-- Qualifications: GCSE Grade 4 (C) in English and Maths; a degree or relevant experience is a plus.
+- Qualifications: GCSE Grade 4 (C) in English and Maths; degree or relevant experience preferred.

 The predicted salary is between 29200 - 29200 £ per year.